swisstopo/swissgeol-boreholes-dataextraction/README.md

     `conda activate boreholes-dev`

-2. **Run the Main Script**
+2. **Run the main script**

-    The main script for the extraction pipeline is located at src/stratigraphy/main.py.
-Run this script to start the extraction process:
+    The main script for the extraction pipeline is located at `src/stratigraphy/main.py`.
+Run this script to start the extraction process.

-    This script will source all PDFs from the data/Benchmark directory and create PNG files in the data/Benchmark/extract directory.
+    This script will source all PDFs from the `data/Benchmark` directory and create PNG files in the `data/Benchmark/extract` directory.

-3. **Check the Results**
+3. **Check the results**

     Once the script has finished running, you can check the results in the `data/Benchmark/extract` directory.
-The result is a `predictions.json` file as well as a png file for each pdf in the `data/Benchmark` directory.
+The result is a `predictions.json` file as well as a png file for each page of each PDF in the `data/Benchmark` directory.

 Please note that for now the pipeline assumes that all PDF files to be analyzed are placed in the `data/Benchmark` directory.
 If you want to analyze different files, please place them in this directory.

 ### Output Structure
-The predictions.json file contains the results of a data extraction process from PDF files.
+The `predictions.json` file contains the results of a data extraction process from PDF files.
 Each key in the JSON object is the name of a PDF file, and the value is a list of extracted items in a dictionary like object.
 The extracted items for now are the material descriptions in their correct order (given by their depths).

 Example: predictions.json
 ```json